samuelnotfound/miscellaneous-hackintosh-guides/README.md

+I no longer maintain these guides, follow them at you own risk.

 # Restore Support on Legacy Hardwares
 * [Restore Broadcom Ethernet on Big Sur and newer](Broadcom_Ethernet_BigSur_and_newer)
 * [Restore Atheros Wi-Fi on Monterey and newer](Atheros_Wifi_Monterey_and_newer)